Harris amps up Trump criticism during Democratic fundraiser in Michigan

 Despite the mostly positive reception Michigan Democratic Party donors gave Harris Saturday, her speech did see a brief interruption.

-During the event, a protester began shouting at Harris, condemning the Biden Administration's support for Israel in its war against Hamas despite the toll on civilians.
+During the event, a protestor began shouting at Harris, condemning the Biden Administration's support for Israel in its war against Hamas despite the toll on civilians.

 The exchange occurred as Harris was highlighting a proposed cease-fire deal that the administration had announced but neither Israel nor Hamas has agreed to.